-Unless you've done a full discovery process, I never trusted the generic vendor-provided survey/ROI reports.
+Unless you've done a full discovery process, generic vendor-provided survey/ROI reports are fairly meaningless.
 One of the ways that I've found to really learn about a product is to try to get enough funding to take one of the vendor's low-level training classes.
 It's a lot cheaper than buying a product and then finding out it didn't hold up (why does any company think it's a good idea to just buy and find out?).

 The training class method is good, because, when they're training you on a product, you usually have someone who knows the product inside and out.
 This gives you a direct channel to ask better questions and get the real answers.

 Gathering requirements is a difficult task, but it's something that we do every day.
 There are always some general requirements that fit with nearly every single-sourcing project.
 Here's a brief list of the kinds of requirements you'll want to consider.
 It is by no means a complete list:

 - Additional Tool Requirements

 - Workflow Requirements

 - Performance Requirements

 These are the underlying requirements that define any good system: the ability to control document source, the ability to create and produce documentation products for customers.